-Children who express their views or engage in public protests on environmental degradation, climate change and climate-related projects may face threats, intimidation, harassment or other serious reprisals.
-States are required to protect the rights of environmental child rights defenders, including through the provision of a safe and empowering context for initiatives organized by children to defend human rights.
-States should undertake all appropriate measures to ensure that laws relating to defamation and libel are not abused by third parties to repress those children’s rights, including through adoption and implementation of laws to protect child rights defenders in accordance with international human rights standards, raise awareness against stigmatization of activities and provide effective remedies for violations of their rights to freedom of expression, peaceful assembly and association.
+Children who express their views or engage in public protests on environmental matters, such as on climate change and climate-related projects, may face threats, intimidation, harassment or other reprisals.
+States are required to ensure that child rights defenders are not threatened, intimidated, harassed or subject to any other form of reprisal for seeking to protect their right to a clean, healthy and sustainable environment.
+States should undertake all appropriate measures to ensure that laws, including those relating to defamation and libel, are not abused by third parties to repress those children’s rights, including through adoption and implementation of laws to protect child rights defenders in accordance with international human rights standards, raise awareness against stigmatization of activities and provide effective and free of charge remedies for violations of their rights to freedom of expression, peaceful assembly and association.

 States should foster, recognize and support the positive contribution of children towards environmental sustainability and climate justice as an important means of civil and political engagement through which children can negotiate and advocate for the realization of their rights related to the environment, and hold States accountable.